italoo97/italoo97/README.md

 <p align="center">
 I design, build, and maintain backend systems that need to be reliable in production.<br/>
-My work focuses on Django-based APIs, automation workflows, and event-driven systems that support real business processes.
+My work focuses on Django and FastAPI APIs, automation workflows, and event-driven systems that support real business processes.
 </p>